 Some of the advantages of equity derivative are as follows:

 - Hedging Risk Exposure: Since the value of the derivative is linked to the underlying asset (equity), it is used for hedging the exposure.
 An investor holding equity shares can enter in a derivative contract against the same equity whose value moves in the opposite direction.
-This way the losses if any can be set off with profits in other.
+This way, the losses, if any, can be set off with profits in others.

-- Distribution of Risk: The portfolio risk is distributed amongst the security and derivative, therefore it limits the exposure of risk in equity derivative products by gaining exposure to a wider range of market indices and stocks without actually investing in them.
+- Distribution of Risk: The portfolio risk is distributed amongst the security and derivative.
+Therefore it limits the exposure of risk in equity derivative products by gaining exposure to a wider range of market indices and stocks without actually investing in them.

-- Determination of Price for Underlying Equity: Sometimes the spot price of the futures is used to determine the approximate price of the security.
+- Determination of Price for Underlying Equity: Sometimes, the spot price of the futures is used to determine the approximate price of the security.
 Thus, it gives an exposure to the sentiments of the market participants.

 Some of the disadvantages of equity derivative are as follows: